yugabyte/yugabyte-db/docs/content/preview/develop/data-modeling/secondary-indexes.md

 In YugabyteDB, indexes are global and are implemented just like tables.
 They are split into tablets and distributed across the different nodes in the cluster.
 The sharding of indexes is based on the primary key of the index and is independent of how the main table is sharded and distributed.
 Indexes are not colocated with the base table.
 {{</note>}}

-Let us understand indexes in details with a sample census schema.
+To illustrate secondary indexes, first create a sample census schema.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere" active="local" repeatedTabs="true"/>}}